ICJIA/icjia-accessibility-portal/content/faqs.md

 4. **Fix barriers when found** — treat accessibility issues like service issues, not optional enhancements.
 5. **Start now** — timelines and learning approaches can vary, but the obligation to provide accessible services does not.

-**The bottom line:** Accessibility is how DEIA commitments show up in the real world — **equitable access, with accountability** — and it’s backed by legal requirements that make the “A” measurable and enforceable.
+**The bottom line:** Accessibility is how DEIA commitments show up in the real world — **equitable access, with accountability** — and it's backed by federal and state compliance requirements (ADA Title II and IITAA) that make the "A" measurable and enforceable.

 **References:**